Remote Electrical Neuromodulation for Migraines - CAM 701171

 • To assess long-term outcomes and adverse events, single-arm studies that capture longer periods of follow-up and/or larger populations were sought.

-• Consistent with a 'best available evidence approach,' within each category of study design, studies with larger sample sizes and longer durations were sought.
+• Consistent with a "best available evidence approach," within each category of study design, studies with larger sample sizes and longer durations were sought.

 • Studies with duplicative or overlapping populations were excluded.